syntevo/docs/src/SmartGit/Manual/Installation/Company-wide-installation.md

 ### Hide Preferences

 When you are providing initial defaults or specify to overwrite defaults, you usually don't want the user to change these settings in the **Preferences**.
-Therefore, you might want to hide certain **Preferences** pages, using [system properties](../GUI/AdvancedSettings/System-Properties.md#smartgitpreferencescategoryvisible).
+Therefore, you might want to hide certain **Preferences** pages, using [low-level properties](../GUI/AdvancedSettings/Low-Level-Properties.md#smartgitpreferencescategoryvisible).